-Conductors of AC and DC circuits, rated 1,000 volts nominal or less, shall be permitted to occupy the same equipment, cable, or conduit.
-All conductors must have an insulation rating equal to at least the maximum circuit voltage applied to any conductor within the equipment, cable, or conduit.
+Conductors of AC and DC circuits, rated 1000 volts nominal or less, shall be permitted to occupy the same equipment, cable, or conduit.
+All conductors shall have an insulation rating equal to at least the maximum circuit voltage applied to any conductor within the equipment, cable, or conduit.
 See NEC 300.3(C)(1).